Carybdea: Predators and prey

 Carybdea use the nematocysts on their tentacles to sting, kill, and capture their prey.
 The genus Carybdea are predators, and eat a variety of things.
 Many species within the genus feed on zooplankton, such as Carybdea marsupialis.
 Carybdea commonly feed on plankton and mysids that are found in deeper waters.
 However, due to their powerful stinging abilities, some species of Carybdea are known to capture and kill various small invertebrates, including shrimp, and fish.
 Worms are also a source of food for Carybdea.
 In some species, crustaceans and polychaetes are also prey.

 To defend themselves, Carybdea also use their stinging tentacles and venom to ward off predators.
 These nematocysts are arranged in a ring formation, and it is believed so that the surface area of the predator to the nematocysts is greater and therefore causes greater harm.
 Predators may vary from species to species depending on what body of water each species lives in.
 For example, some of the most prominent predators of Carybdea alata include sea turtles, batfish, butterfish, and crabs.
-It is important to note that not all predators are affected by the Carybdea's sting.
+Not all predators are affected by the Carybdea's sting.
 Sea turtles that eat C. alata are affected by the venom as other predators would be.
 Humans are often unintentional predators of Carybdea.
 Owing to the transparency of many species' bells, swimmers often do not see the organisms in the water.
 When a human comes in contact with one of the tentacles of the Carybdea, its natural instinct to defend itself and sting the human occurs.
 The severity of the sting and its side effects varies from species to species.